No. 1 Baylor women rout Texas Tech 100-61 in Big 12 quarters

 The Lady Bears shot 63 percent in the second quarter to take a 45-25 lead at the break.
 The lead ballooned to 72-44 at the end of the third quarter after Baylor began making long passes after rebounds and finding players ahead of the pack.

-Freshman forward Kaitlin Bickle hit a 3-pointer with about a minute to play to put the Lady Bears at 100 points and draw a roar from the crowd.
+Freshman forward Caitlin Bickle hit a 3-pointer with about a minute to play to put the Lady Bears at 100 points.

 Baylor advanced to play Kansas State in a semifinal Sunday.
 Kansas State defeated West Virginia 72-59 earlier Saturday.
 Baylor won 65-50 at Kansas State on Jan.
 9 and won the rematch at home 71-48 on Feb.
 13.